1. Home

 Gold price prediction for the next 5 years

 Though it is hard to say for sure for such a long period of time, experts from different resources concur that gold will continue rising.
 However, they have opposite opinions about the speed of this growth.
-The recent momentum from 2025 might lead to a slowdown, which occurs in most strong trends over time.
+The recent momentum from 2025 might also lead to a slowdown, which occurs in most strong trends over time.

 What is the gold price prediction for the next 5 years?
 See below the forecaster's projections for gold prices in the 5 years approximately.